qcademy/JunitAssertionsPractice/README.md

 ## The Purpose
 The purpose of this project is to practice with [JUnit 5](https://junit.org/junit5/) assertions.
 It covers a variety of assertion methods to test different scenarios, including basic arithmetic operations, string concatenation, and array manipulation.
 The project has a specific rule of test coverage, it requires 100% (1,0) of coverage.
-If the coverage is less than 100% then `./gradlew clean test` command will fail.
-Your goal is to cover the code with unit tests in a way that the result of the command `./gradlew clean test` is `BUILD SUCCESSFUL`.
+If the coverage is less than 100% then `./gradlew clean test jacocoTestCoverageVerification` command will fail.
+Your goal is to cover the code with unit tests in a way that the result of the command `./gradlew clean test jacocoTestCoverageVerification` is `BUILD SUCCESSFUL`.

 ## What is Unit Testing?
 Unit testing is a software testing technique where individual units or components of a software are tested in isolation.